dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 # Dart Static Extension Methods Design

-lrn@google.com
+lrn@google.com<br>Version: 1.0<br>Status: Design Proposal

 This is a design document for *static extension methods* for Dart.
 This document describes the most basic variant of the feature, then lists a few possible variants or extensions.

+See [Problem Description](https://github.com/dart-lang/language/issues/40) and [Feature Request](https://github.com/dart-lang/language/issues/41) for background.

-The design of this feature is kept deliberately simple.
+The design of this feature is kept deliberately simple, while still attempting to make extension methods act similarly to instance methods in most cases.

 ## What Are Static Extension Methods